emlun/factorio-blueprint-aligner/README.md

 Usage
 ---

- 1. Open the shortcut toolbar menu.
-There will be a new "Align blueprint" option there.
+The mod adds two toolbar shortcuts:

+- **Set blueprint grid**

- 2. Either add this shortcut to the toolbar and then click it while holding a blueprint, or just click the button in the toolbar menu.
+  Activate shortcut while holding a blueprint, then select the area you would like to be one cell of the blueprint grid.
+  The grid size and offset will be set on the blueprint.

+- **Align blueprint entities**

- 3. Place the blueprint in the world.
+  Activate while holding a blueprint with an alignment grid set, then place the blueprint in the world.
-    The blueprint's offset will be updated to match your selected location.
+  The entities in the blueprint will be moved within the alignment grid to match the selected location.

+Both shortcuts have hotkeys, which can be changed in the control settings.

 The mod will by default print interaction feedback to the console to guide new users.
 This can be turned off in the mod settings.

-The blueprint alignment shortcut has an optional control input which is not set by default.

 Caveats
 ---

-- The "Align blueprint" action will initially set the blueprint to relative grid alignment.
+- The "Align blueprint entities" action will initially set the blueprint to relative grid alignment.
-  If you cancel the alignment by some method other than using the "clear cursor" keyboard shortcut, the previous grid offset will not be restored.
+  If you cancel the alignment by some method other than using the "clear cursor" keyboard shortcut, the previous absolute grid offset will not be restored.

 - Currently only works with blueprints from inventory, not from the library.

-- The blueprint must already have a grid size set.

 Rejected ideas